 - to control cancer that has spread to other parts of the body

 - as palliative treatment, to relieve the symptoms of the cancer.

-Most women have several treatment sessions (a cycle), followed by a break.
+The chemotherapy drugs are commonly given by injection into a vein (intravenously), but may also be given as tablets or in a cream applied to the vulva.
+Most women have several treatment sessions, with rest periods in between.
+Together, the session and rest period are called a cycle.
 Treatment can often be given to you during day visits to a hospital or clinic as an outpatient, but sometimes you may need to stay in hospital for a few nights.

 Side effects of chemotherapy

 There are many different types of chemotherapy drugs.
 The side effects will vary depending on the drugs you are given, the dosage and your individual response.
 Your medical oncologist or nurse will discuss the likely side effects with you, including how they can be prevented or controlled with medicine.

 "My partner's support was invaluable during treatment and recovery.
 I know things were difficult - it's not easy to see someone you love go through such a hard time.
 But we got through it together." - Nikki

 Most side effects are temporary.
 Common side effects experienced after chemotherapy for vulvar cancer include feeling sick (nausea), tiredness (fatigue), and a reduced resistance to infections.

 Chemotherapy for vulvar cancer may also increase any skin soreness caused by radiation therapy.
 Some women find that they are able to continue with their usual activities during treatment, while others find they need to take things more slowly.
 See Understanding Chemotherapy.